Portland mayor praises police after 'largely peaceful' day of far-right, far-left demonstrations

 TRUMP THREATENS TO DESIGNATE ANTIFA A TERRORIST ORGANIZATION AHEAD OF EXPECTED PORTLAND CLASHES

-KPTV and The Oregonian reported that some of the demonstrators began to leave in the early afternoon, with authorities briefly re-opening the Hawthorne Bridge to allow them to pass.
+FOX 12 Oregon and The Oregonian newspaper reported that some of the demonstrators began to leave in the early afternoon, with authorities briefly re-opening the Hawthorne Bridge to allow them to pass.
 Police used officers on bikes and in riot gear to prevent members of Antifa from following them.
 The Oregonian reported that a group of left-wing demonstrators attacked a bus carrying a group of Proud Boys out of downtown Portland, breaking some windows.

 "The Proud Boys contacted us or contacted the units on the ground saying that they wanted to leave and so we facilitated for them to leave the area," Multnomah County Sheriff’s Office Sgt.
 Brandon White told the newspaper.
 "It wasn’t planned.
 It wasn’t orchestrated.
 We had a request that they would like to leave the area and so we facilitated."